 Civil claims for the infringement of Swedish competition law can be brought under the Swedish Competition Damages Act (Sw.
 Konkurrensskadelagen (2016:964)), which came into force on 27 December 2016, implementing Directive 2014/104/EU of the European Parliament and the Council on certain rules governing actions for damages under national law for infringements of the competition law provisions of the Member States and of the European Union ("Damages Directive").
 The Swedish Competition Damages Act is formally applicable in relation to damages claims based on infringements within all of the EU, but the question of which court has competence over a damages claim with international nexus is primarily regulated by Regulation (EU) No 1215/2012 of the European Parliament and of the Council on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters.
-Chapter 3, Section 25 of the Swedish Competition Act refers to the Swedish Competition Damages Act, the Patent and Market Court (Sw.
+Chapter 3, Section 25 of the Swedish Competition Act refers to the Swedish Competition Damages Act in relation to provisions on damages.
+According to Chapter 5, Section 1 of the Swedish Competition Damages Act, the Patent and Market Court (Sw.
 Patent- och marknadsdomstolen) is the competent court for examining cases relating to damages due to infringements of competition law.